wutonytt/Stock-Price-Prediction/README.md

 ## How to Run
   `python3 stock_price_prediction.py`

-  Then type in the ticker symbol you want to predict. (e.g. AAPL)
+  Then type in the ticker symbol (e.g. AAPL) you want to predict.

+## Methods
+We use Yahoo Finance API to fetch stock prices.

 ## Model
 LSTM (Long Short Term Memory)